webpack-contrib/html-loader/README.md

 Default: [supported tags and attributes](#sources).

-Allows to setup which tags and attributes to process and how, and the ability to filter some of them.
+Allows to setup which tags and attributes to process and how, as well as the ability to filter some of them.

 Using `...` syntax allows you to extend [default supported tags and attributes](#sources).